oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 A custom taxonomy is represented by providing a `toolComponent` object in `tool.driver` ([sec](#driver-property)) or `tool.extensions` ([sec](#extensions-property)) with a `taxa` property.
 Such a `toolComponent` object **MAY** still contain `rules` and/or `notifications` as usual.

-> EXAMPLE: In this example, the tool driver supports the CWE™ taxonomy, and also supports a custom taxonomy that it defines.
+> EXAMPLE 1: In this example, the tool driver supports the CWE™ taxonomy, and also supports a custom taxonomy that it defines.
 Any result that violates the driver’s rule `"CA2101"` falls into the `"MemoryManagement"` taxon of its custom taxonomy, as shown by the `"superset"` relationship from the `"MemoryManagement"` taxon to the rule (which is interpreted as "The `MemoryManagement` taxon is a superset of rule `CA2101`").
 For more information on relationships, see [sec](#reportingdescriptor-object--relationships-property) and [sec](#reportingdescriptorrelationship-object).
 >
 > ```json
 > {                                  # A run object (§3.14).